castillohair/enhancer-design/README.md

 ## Requirements

-Code was written in Python 3 (tested in 3.7-3.10).
+Code was written in Python 3.
 Dependencies can be installed via `pip install -r requirements.txt`.

-Notes about special requirements:

-- **AI modeling packages**: All model-related code requires `tensorflow`,  Keras 2, and a compatible `tensorflow-probability`.
-The following version combinations have been tested:
-    - `tensorflow` 2.7, `tensorflow-probability` 0.15.0
-    - `tensorflow` 2.10, `tensorflow-probability` 0.15.0
-    - `tensorflow` 2.14, `tensorflow-probability` 0.22.1

-    These require `numpy` 1.x.

-    If using other `tensorflow` versions, note that starting with v2.16, Keras 3 is included by default which may not work out of the box with this repository.
-Additionally, compatibility between `tensorflow` and `tensorflow-probability` should be verified at https://github.com/tensorflow/probability/releases.

-- **Custom/modified packages for AI sequence design and interpretation**: The following should be installed from the linked repositories:
-    - [`Fast SeqProp`](https://github.com/castillohair/corefsp): re-implemented compared to the original publication.
-    - [`isolearn`](https://github.com/castillohair/isolearn): required by DEN, modified to work with tensorflow 2.
-    - [`DEN`](https://github.com/castillohair/genesis): modified to work with tensorflow 2.
-    - [`SHAP`](https://github.com/castillohair/shap): added modifications originally introduced by the Kundaje lab into a more recent SHAP version that works with tensorflow 2.
+Some notes on required packages can be found inside the same file.

 ## Citation